khalidismail246/apps/flowza/app/README.md

 ## License

-This project is intended for educational and personal use.
+This project is intended for personal use.